nafisulbari/emergency-informations-bangladesh/README.md

 Here every citizen will have a unique id and QR code.

 With the id or QR, citizens will be able to view emergency information(name, blood group, emergency contact) of another citizen.
-Also, hospitals and police stations will be able to store medical records and criminal records efficiently.
+Also, hospitals and police stations will be able to manage medical records and criminal records efficiently.

 Multi-user authentication, image uploads, text formatting, viewing data in graphs, QR code generations and many other features are implemented in this project.